Skip to Main Content

 U.S. Treaties in Force

 U.S. Treaties in Force is an annual State Department publication that lists international agreements that are currently in force in the United States as of January 1 of a given year.
 It is arranged into two sections, bilateral treaties and multilateral treaties.
 The bilateral section is arranged by country and within each country, broad subject headings.
 The multilateral section is arranged by subject.
-It is available on the State Department’s web siteHeinOnline (on campus or remote access with ASUIRTE) and Westlaw (Westlaw password required).
+It is available on the State Department’s web siteHeinOnline (on campus or remote access with ASURITE), Westlaw (Westlaw password required), and Lexis (Lexis password required).

 HeinOnline: U.S. Treaty Index (available on campus and remotely with ASURITE)